Apil-kin

-On some of his inscriptions, Apil-kin uses the title dannum ("the Great") in front of his function Shakkanakku ("Military Governor"), a practice for which he is the first to be attested at Mari, and which was initially introduced by Naram-Sin of the Akkadian Empire.
+On some of his inscriptions, Apil-kin uses the title dannum ("the Great") in front of his function Shakkanakku ("Military Governor"), a practice for which he is the first to be attested at Mari, and which was initially introduced by Naram-Sin of Akkad.
 Apil-kin and his successors generally used the Akkadian style of royal inscriptions and titulature.
 It is considered that the Shakkanakkus gained some form of independence and came to be considered as "Kings" from the time of Apil-kin.

 One of the inscriptions of Apil-kin, inscribed on a bronze plaque, reads:

 The "Sahuri" built by Apil-kin is thought to be the name of a building or structure at Mari.